-More than the scene-both woman and man gasp at the same time with no hands down there to stimulate the clitoris.
+ost women cannot orgasm with penis in vagina (intercourse) alone.
+It's perfectly normal not to be able to do it the way the movies show.
+You know the scene-both woman and man gasp at the same time with no hands down there to stimulate the clitoris.
 It doesn't work like that in real life.